code-monet/sim-gamer-kit/docs/fffsake/index.md

 them; if you are, please in touch via
 [GitHub Discussions](https://github.com/code-monet/sim-gamer-kit/discussions)

-1. Only one vJoy device is supported.
+1. Only one vJoy device is currently supported.
 2. Only single FFB axis devices are supported in the `reducing` engine.
 In other words, it's only expected to be used for racing wheels.
 I don't know of any FFB joysticks that have mistakes in their hardware effects implementation.